 Government financial information not being used by the public

+LONDON, MOSCOW, 24 November 2011: Essential stakeholders in the ongoing debt crisis and sovereign financial instability – such as international financing institutions, rating agencies, and the general public – are not seen as key users of governmental financial statements in many countries around the world according to a new EY report launched today.
 Toward transparency: A comparative study on the challenges of reporting for governments and public bodies around the world, surveyed governmental financial officials across 33 countries and found that, compared to a significant majority (84%) listing governments and parliaments as key users, under a third (33%) listed ratings agencies, just over a third (39%) mention international financial institutions, and half (51%) see citizens being key users of financial statements issued by governments.

-Philippe Peuch-Lestrade, Global Government & Public Sector Leader at Ernst & Young, said: “These findings suggest that many governments are not disclosing their financial status effectively to external audiences.
+Philippe Peuch-Lestrade, Global Government & Public Sector Leader at EY, said: “These findings suggest that many governments are not disclosing their financial status effectively to external audiences.
 This has potential ramifications for the global economy if those audiences making critical investment, regulatory, and political decisions do not have the most relevant and reliable information.
 Governments should be motivated following the financial crisis to put in place the conditions for modern management and to reform their accounting methodologies but more progress is still needed to address concerns about transparency, accountability, and sustainability.”

 The study aims to identify trends and developments in public sector accounting including making an assessment of the global transition from cash basis accounting towards accrual accounting, and onto the ultimate goal of International Public Sector Accounting Standards (IPSAS).